CVE-2025-5689

 Overview

-A flaw was found in the temporary user record that authd uses in the pre-auth NSS.
-The vulnerability, identified as CVE-2025-5689, was discovered and disclosed on June 16, 2025.
-This vulnerability affects Ubuntu's authd authentication system, specifically impacting systems where authd was installed via PPA and configured with OAuth 2.0 applications in Microsoft Entra ID or Google IAM (GitHub Advisory).
+A vulnerability (CVE-2025-5689) was discovered in Ubuntu's authd authentication system on June 16, 2025.
+The flaw exists in the temporary user record that authd uses in the pre-auth NSS, affecting systems where authd was installed via PPA and configured with OAuth 2.0 applications in Microsoft Entra ID or Google IAM (GitHub Advisory).

 Technical details

-The vulnerability allows a user logging in for the first time to be considered part of the root group in the context of that SSH session.
-The issue occurs when specific conditions are met, including having UsePAM and KbdInteractiveAuthentication enabled in the SSH configuration.
-The vulnerability has been assigned a CVSS v3.1 base score of 6.4 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:C/C:L/I:L/A:N, indicating network attack vector, low attack complexity, low privileges required, and no user interaction needed (NVD).
+The vulnerability occurs when specific conditions are met, including having UsePAM and KbdInteractiveAuthentication enabled in the SSH configuration.
+It has been assigned a CVSS v3.1 base score of 8.5 (High) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:C/C:H/I:L/A:N, indicating network attack vector, low attack complexity, low privileges required, and no user interaction needed (NVD, Wiz).

 Impact